patricia-gonzalez-udc/ACO-Cellnopt/README.md

 * `CMakeLists.txt` for building C++ code
 * `Makefile` for running tests

-## Execute
+## Compile

-To run a toymodel, execute:
+To compile and run a toymodel, execute:
 ```
 make aco_toymodel
 ```
+## Parallel execution

+`parallel_job.sh` is a script to launch a parallel job with SLURM.
+Note that it should be adapted to the infrastructure at hand.